zoe-zhouzhou/gliaswap-docs/docs/tx-script/pool-tx.md

 Creat a pool in Gliaswap is permissionless.
 In the first version, Gliaswap only support to creat sudt/CKB pool.

 Creat a pool actually is to creat two cell:
-* info cell used to store pool info, including reserve balance, LP token balance and other ID info to indentify the pool
+* info cell used to store pool info, including reserve balance, Liquidity token balance and other ID info to indentify the pool
 * pool cell used to store the real asset, including CKB and sudt

 ```